Rewilding together

 High School Wilding

-A beautiful collaboration between the Brunswick Secondary College Parents’ Association (BSC PA) and Tended Earth has transformed previously neglected school land into beautiful, biodiverse wild gardens.
+A collaborative urban rewilding project at Brunswick Secondary College has transformed neglected school land into beautiful, biodiverse gardens.

 Across three street-facing gardens (approx. total 263 sq. metres), soil was revitalised with compost and 482 new plants were added to complement the existing ornamental deciduous trees and a handful of resilient native shrubs.
 Plant species were carefully selected to create multi-layered and biodiverse plantings.